oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPython_daal4py_DistributedKMeans/README.md

 ## Building daal4py for CPU

-oneAPI Data Analytics Library is ready for use once you finish the Intel® oneAPI AI Analytics Toolkit installation and have run the post installation script.
+The Intel(R) oneAPI Data Analytics Library is ready for use once you finish the Intel® oneAPI AI Analytics Toolkit installation and have run the post installation script.

-You can refer to the oneAPI [main page](https://software.intel.com/en-us/oneapi) for toolkit installation and the Toolkit [Getting Started Guide for Linux](https://software.intel.com/en-us/get-started-with-intel-oneapi-linux-get-started-with-the-intel-ai-analytics-toolkit) for post-installation steps and scripts.
+You can refer to the oneAPI [main page](https://software.intel.com/en-us/oneapi) for toolkit installation and the Toolkit [Getting Started Guide for Linux](https://www.intel.com/content/www/us/en/develop/documentation/get-started-with-ai-linux/top.html) for post-installation steps and scripts.

+> **Note**: If you have not already done so, set up your CLI
+> environment by sourcing  the `setvars` script located in
+> the root of your oneAPI installation.
+>
+> Linux Sudo: . /opt/intel/oneapi/setvars.sh
+>
+> Linux User: . ~/intel/oneapi/setvars.sh
+>
+> Windows: C:\Program Files(x86)\Intel\oneAPI\setvars.bat
+>
+>For more information on environment variables, see Use the setvars Script for [Linux or macOS](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-linux-or-macos.html), or [Windows](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-windows.html).

 ### Activate conda environment With Root Access

-Please follow the Getting Started Guide steps (above) to set up your oneAPI environment with the `setvars.sh` script.
-Then navigate in Linux shell to your oneapi installation path, typically `/opt/intel/oneapi/` when installed as root or sudo, and `~/intel/oneapi/` when not installed as a superuser.
-If you customized the installation folder, the `setvars.sh` file is in your custom folder.

 Intel Python environment will be active by default.
 However, if you activated another environment, you can return with the following command: